-If you need to provide additional information or evidence regarding a benefits claim, please do so by completing the below form and attaching the relevant documents.
+If you need to provide additional information or evidence regarding your Benefits claim, please do so by completing the form linked below.

 If your query is still not answered you can try looking at our benefits information or try searching our frequently asked questions.